THERE ARE OUTDOOR MARKETS IN BARCELONA FOR EVERYONE – DISCOVER THE ONE FOR YOU!

 what most people ignore is that every single one of them has its unique qualities and history.
 These outdoor markets are known for having a special type of products sold, from clothes to flowers, from art pieces to even old toys.
 Certainly, these markets are a special part of Barcelona culture and day to day, and any person who desires to know the city should put the next outdoor markets we are about to mention in their places-to-go list:

-This is our curated outdoor market list for Barcelona:
+This is our curated list of open air markets in Barcelona:

 Sunday market in Sant Antoni